ellipsisComma/weird-waves/README.md

 {
 "code": `QP`,
 "heading": `<cite>Quiet, Please</cite>`,
-"blurb": `A 1947&ndash;49 radio horror anthology written by Wyllis Cooper.
+"blurb": `A 1947–49 radio horror anthology written by Wyllis Cooper.
 It starred radio announcer Ernest Chappell (his only acting role), who often spoke informally and directly to the audience.`, "source": `<a href="https://www.quietplease.org">quietplease.org</a>`, "copyrightSafe": true,
 "shows": [
 	{
 	"code": `001-Nothing`,
 	"heading": `#1: <cite>Nothing Behind the Door</cite>`,
-	"blurb": `Bank robbers try to hide the money in a mountain shed that contains&mdash;literally&mdash;nothing.`, "banger": true,
+	"blurb": `Bank robbers try to hide the money in a mountain shed that contains—literally—nothing.`, "banger": true,
 	},
 ],